resignedScientist/WebRTCKit/README.md

 For this reason the `SignalingServerConnection` protocol exists.
 You need to implement this and send messages through your server to the other peer.

+I recommend using [`Starscream`](https://github.com/daltoniam/Starscream) to connect to your WebSocket server.

 ```swift
 public protocol SignalingServerConnection: Sendable {